pakohler/jenkronize/README.md

 - `interval`: the time to wait between checks for new builds.
 It uses Go's `time.Duration` format, eg `10s`, `2m` or `1m13s24ns` - see https://golang.org/pkg/time/#ParseDuration
 - `trackedjobs`: A list of Jenkins jobs you want to track and synchronize artifacts from.
 Each entry should include the following:
     - `name` should be the path after the Jenkins URL for the jobs you want to track; for example `/job/foo/job/bar`.
+    - `alias` (optional) can be whatever you want; it's used to make logs a bit more readable instead of referring to the job path all the time.
+If omitted, will default to be the job path.
     - `sync_dir` is path to the directory where you want to cache the artifacts from that job.
 If the dir doesn't exist, Jenkronize will attempt to create it.

 ### slack